-Current Concordia students may take correspondence courses and/or courses in residence at one of the neighboring institutions.
+Current Concordia students may take correspondence or on-line courses and/or courses in residence at one of the neighboring institutions.
 A Transfer Course Approval Form should be completed prior to enrollment.
-Registrar approval of the form indicates to the student that credit from the course taken will be accepted by Concordia.
+Academic Dean or Registrar approval of the form indicates to the student that credit from the course taken will be accepted by Concordia.
 Current students who complete coursework at other institutions must provide the Registrar's Office with transcripts from these institutions immediately after completion of the course(s).
 Courses in which a grade of A, B, or C has been earned will transfer for credit only and will not be included in the Concordia grade point average.